 Whilst you might not think it, a lot of students who study at Pearson College London live at home and commute in from all over!
-Don’t be fooled into thinking that you have to live in halls to get the most out of Uni, many students felt that living at home was the best choice for them.
-Besides, Pearson College London put on great events at the Uni campus that don’t run too late, so, if your train or bus service does stop running slightly earlier, you still don’t have to worry about missing out on the fun.
+Don’t be fooled into thinking that you have to live in halls to get the most out of uni, many students felt that living at home was the best choice for them.
+Besides, Pearson College London host great events on campus that don’t run too late, so, if your train or bus service does stop running slightly earlier, you still don’t have to worry about missing out on the fun.

 Q:Is it expensive to travel?

 A: I’m not going to lie to you, travelling in London can be expensive, but there are lots of great ways that you can save money on travel, and besides your student Maintenance Loan can more than cover your travel expenses for a year.
 Make sure you apply for a 16-25 railcard which will give you 30% off adult travel prices.
 This means that you can travel to and from uni, whilst still being able to visit great sights in London for a great price.

 On top of this, Pearson College London are great for accommodating those who travel in; they will try to put your lectures and seminars over a few days, meaning that you won’t just have to come in for an hour or two every day of the week.

 Q: How do I choose between halls or living at home?